- About Us

 Ongoing Learning Opportunities

 In biblical times, the New Moon was marked by a festival, sacrifices, and blowing of the shofar.
 Based on a Talmudic midrash, the holiday became particularly special for women.
 Rosh Hodesh was often celebrated by women as a day off from work.
 In the 16th century, women of Eastern Europe also wrote special personal prayers for the occasion.
-In the 1970s, Jewish feminists claimed Rosh Chodesh for spiritual growth through worship and study.
+In the 1970s, Jewish feminists claimed Rosh Hodesh for spiritual growth through worship and study.

 Talmud Class